Workflow Guide

 style D fill:#f3e5f5

-Human review gates between steps are where you catch scope creep and wrong turns.
+The review gates are where you catch scope creep and wrong turns.
 Do not skip them.

 Step-by-Step